NikBel3476/avr-window/README.md

 # Avr window opener project

-this crate can be used only for atmega128\* or atmega2560 mcu based boards
+this crate can be used only for atmega128rfa1 or atmega328p mcu based boards

 ### Compile the crate to an ELF executable.

-cargo build -Z build-std=core --target avr-atmega128rfa1.json --release
+cargo build --target \<target\> --release

+available targets:
+* avr-atmega128rfa1.json
+* avr-atmega328p.json

 ### SIGNALS

-each request must end with ';' char
+each request must end with ';' symbol

 |    Signal type    |       Request       |                      Response                       |
 | :---------------: | :-----------------: | :-------------------------------------------------: |